 Export Incentives is provided both at a post-shipment or a pre-shipment stage.
 It’s a credit given by the bank to an exporter against the incentives that he/she would be eligible to receive at a later stage.
 Once the exporter receives the incentives, he/she makes the repayment to the lending bank.

-The government incentivizes exports by providing duty drawbacks on the raw materials used to manufacture the end product for exports.
+Just like the US government's duty drawback scheme,.
+The Indian government incentivizes exports by providing duty drawbacks on the raw materials used to manufacture the end product for exports.
 Banks provide packing credit for a period of 90 days against such refunds.

 PCFC is a type of Packing Credit wherein the bank lends in foreign currency.
 The exporter is liable to pay back the loan in the same foreign currency to the bank.
 Such a facility helps the exporter community by making the credit available at internationally competitive rates.
 If the PCFC loan isn’t cleared within 360 days, it is then treated as a Rupee credit and the applicant is charged an exorbitant rate of interest until he/she makes the full payment in INR.